burgil/supe-project-creator/README.md

 - **16 October 2024**

-## Contributing and Feedback - How to help me develop Supe Project Creator?
+## Contributing and Feedback - How to help develop Supe Project Creator?

 Contributions are welcome from the community!
 Whether it's a new feature idea, bug fix, or documentation improvement, I'd love to hear from you.